vitoron13/app-fitness/Readme.txt

-João ganhou 3 mil reais
+João apostou no jogo do bicho